Ishan-seth/jira-demo-ingress-httpd-tls/README.md

     svc-jira-cluster.yml >>> Decide if you wish to you Public IP or Internal Loadbalancer (see comments in the file for detais)

     ingress-nginx.yml >>> Edit with your own cert details.
-To get the nginx controller up and running without https then comment out the highlighted lines and changes host to host: *
+To get the nginx controller up and running without https then comment out the highlighted lines and change host to host: *

 5) kubectl apply -Rf . >>> This command will apply all of your YAML files in the current directory

 6) kubectl -n devops get all  >>> This command will display all statefulsets, pods and services.
-You want to see all pods in a "running state" this may take several minutes while the images are downloaded etc.
+You want to see all pods in a "running state 1/1" this may take several minutes while the images are downloaded etc.

 7) Create DNS name and link it to the ip address of the NGINX Ingress Controller

-8) Create tls crt and key then convert them to a kubernetes secret (example on Windows 10 Git bash below - please remember to use your own details for /CN and /O)
+8) Create tls crt and key then convert them to a kubernetes secret (example on Windows 10 Git bash below - please remember to use your own details for /CN = yourdomainname and /O = your crt/key name)

     openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
         -out jira-demo-ingress-tls.crt \